Mic92/blog/content/posts/nixos-tests.md

 behaving properly.
 This brings us to the second part on how to interactively execute nixos tests.

-# Interactivly executing NixOS tests
+# Interactively executing NixOS tests

 When we run `nix flake check`, nix will run the so called test driver in its own build sandbox.
 The test driver provides an API for the test script to setup virtual machines, followed